 Minnesota Black Bear Hunting Challenges Hunters

 Few things in life are met with the same excitement as the opening of black bear season in Minnesota.
 It is the time of year when fall is in the air and thoughts turn to bait stations and the black bear license lottery!
-Anchor Inn Resort lies in the heart of some of the best Minnesota bear hunting grounds you’ll find.
-Call today at 1-888-798-2718 for reservations or information.
+Anchor Inn Resort is located in the heart of some of the best Minnesota bear hunting grounds you can find.
+Call us today at 218-659-2718 for reservations or information.

-The black bear was originally found throughout Minnesota, but now occurs only in northern woodlands.
+Originally, the black bear was found throughout Minnesota, but now it mostly inhabit the northern woodlands.
 Bears lead solitary lives except when females are rearing their young, or when concentrations of food bring bears together.
 Before European settlement, grizzly bears also roamed in what is today Minnesota, mainly in the western prairies.
 Grizzlies have been extirpated (locally extinct) from Minnesota for more than 150 years.

 Black Bear Hunting Tips

-Three generations of Kitterman hunters have hunted the area around Anchor Inn Resort.
-Here are a few of their bear hunting tips…
+Black bear seekers have hunted the area around Anchor Inn Resort for generations.
+Here are a few bear hunting tips…

 The public hunting grounds near Anchor Inn are popular for avid bear hunters.
 Licensing for the black bear hunt is on a lottery system by zones, so be patient.
 Although not required, a guide for this sport is often beneficial.
 Baiting of a location by one of our local guides will provide an opportunity for you.
 If you are interested in bear hunting with a guide we will be happy to put you in contact with an experienced guide.